 Doc.
 Number: VIS-MAN-ATC-06080-0020

-Date: 8 August 2007
+Date: 18 August 2008

-Issue: 2.4
+Issue: 3.0

-Page: Page 21 of 265
+Page: Page 20 of 278

 Author: Steven Beard

-Observation Software (OS): The software responsible for coordinating the telescope control system, instrument c ontrol system and detector control system.

-- Observing Programme: A programme of observations on various targets to answer a specific scientific or technical question, submitted by the same principal investigator.
+- Observation Frame: The data product (raw frame) containing the result of an observation.
+Different instrument modes normally produce different observation frames. - Observation Planning: The process of specifying a set of observations well in advance and submitting the specification as an observing programme. - Observation Scheduling: The process of examining all the outstanding observation blocks and converting them into an observing plan.
+Also the process of deciding, from current observing conditions, which observation block is the best one to be executed next. - Observation Sequence: A series of observations which are described with the Sequencer syntax. - Observation Software (OS): The software responsible for coordinating the telescope control system, instrument control system and detector control system. - Observing Programme: A programme of observations on various targets to answer a specific scientific or technical question, submitted by the same principal investigator.
 An Observing Programme can result in one or more observation blocks.
 For VISTA, an Observing Programme could be the specification of an entire survey. - Offsetting (VISTA): The process of taking several exposures at different telescope positions whose differences are larger than or comparable with the size of a detector.
 Each exposure will require a different set of guide and LOWFS stars.
 Offsets are used by the IR Camera to fill in the large gaps between detectors.
 See also "jittering" and "tile". - On-line Archive System (OLAS): A software system for automatically writing the data generated by an instrument to an on-line archive. - On-line Database (ESO-VLT software): This provides a mechanism to organise, store and share data within the ESO-VLT environment. - Package (ESO-VLT software): One of the major functional software packages of the ESO-VLT software, such as Telescope Control Software, Instrument Software, Remote Operations Software, High Level Operations Software and Central Control Software.
 A package is divided into modules. - Parameter File Format: The format of a Parameter File (PAF).
 Same as "Short Hierarchical Format (SHF)". - Partial setup file: A setup file containing only a subset of the setable parameters required for an exposure. - Pawprint (VISTA): A set of non-contiguous exposures from the 16 non-contiguous detectors of the VISTA IR Camera.
 Six pawprints at different telescope offsets need to be combined to make a contiguous tile, in which almost all the sky area covered has been observed at least twice. - Phase I: The first phase of an ESO-VLT observing project, in which a science case is proposed and telescope time sought from an allocation committee. - Phase II: The second phase of an ESO-VLT observing project, in which telescope time has been granted and the observing programme is planned in advance. - Phase II Proposal Preparation (P2PP): The P2PP system allows an observer to prepare observation blocks.
-The observer needs to select templates, define parameters associated with those templates and give additional parameters for scheduling and data reduction. - Pointing (VISTA): A set of one or more exposures, which can be spaced by a series of small jitters around a single telescope position using the same guide star(s). - A basic unit of the hierarchical database structure.
-It may contain other points extending Point: the structure or one or more attributes containing information. - Point Configuration File: A complete description of an RTAP or CCS-lite database. - Portable User Interface Toolkit (UIF, ESO-VLT software): This software module provides the basic tools to build a homogeneous man-machine interface on an ESO-VLT workstation. - QC Pipeline: A set of automatic data reduction procedures to remove detector and instrument signatures, with the aim of assessing data quality rather than scientific analysis. - The term "raw data" or "raw frame" applies to data saved by an instrument Raw data/Raw frame: which has not been processed by the pipeline.
-Each exposure can generate one or more
+The observer needs to select templates, define parameters associated with those templates and give additional parameters for scheduling and data reduction. - Pointing (VISTA): A set of one or more exposures, which can be spaced by a series of small jitters around a single telescope position using the same guide star(s). - Point: A basic unit of the hierarchical database structure.
+It may contain other points extending the structure or one or more attributes containing information.

 Doc.
 Number: VIS-MAN-ATC-06080-0020

-Date: 8 August 2007
+Date: 18 August 2008

-Issue: 2.4
+Issue: 3.0

-Page: Page 22 of 265
+Page: Page 21 of 278

 Author: Steven Beard